Concerned about a child?

 What is a DWP Employment Outreach Offer - click here

 What is a West Midland Fire Service Offer - click here

 Where to email your Request for Support Form:

 For more information on email security click here.

 Extremism Guidance and Assessment Support & Screening Tool

-The Extremism Guidance provides some insights into channel panel information about threshold referral pathway for channel and CSC.
+The Extremism Guidance and Assessment Support provides some insights into channel panel information about threshold referral pathway for channel and Children's Services.
 The guidance also has explorative questions to assist practitioners to explore concerns when assessing vulnerability.
 For a copy of the Extremism Guidance - click here